310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% bubble Shinobu smileconfident %}
 “That is why I, too, will support everyone’s ‘likes’!”

-“I’d love you all to accept my very own cheering to you, ‘Seisei Doudou Ouenka!’.”
+“I’d love you all to accept my very own cheering to you, ‘Seisei Doudou Ouenka!’”
 {% endbubble %}

 <div class="stories">